SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 4e 59 59 4e 4e 4e 4e 4e
 ```

-As I mentioned before, the chat messages are broadcasted to every player, even if the message is intended for just a subset of them.
+As mentioned before, the chat messages are broadcasted to every player, even if the message is intended for just a subset of them.
 The reason the messages are displayed to the correct addressees can be seen here.
 The 8 byte ASCII string shown above dedicates each one of its bytes to one player.
 If the ASCII character at position X is "Y", the message will be displayed to Player X. Vice versa, if the character at position X reads "N", Player X will not be able to see the message.
 He will still receive the packet though which in consequence can be captured and read in Wireshark without problems.

-At first I thought the messages were broadcasted so that they could be displayed in game recordings when you switch player perspectives.
+One could think that the messages were broadcasted so that they could be displayed in game recordings when you switch player perspectives.
 As it turns out, the recordings do not contain any chat messages that were not intended for you when you played the game.
 Furthermore, the chat window is locked to your message history permanently, even if you switch perspectives.
 If someone has any idea why chat messages are broadcasted to everyone in this game, let me know.

 ### Separator